imrenzo/web-dev/README.md

-To view click on index.html in khcpl.zip
+To view download khcpl.zip and open index.html
+//////
 - Did my first web dev project (front end)
 - created a website for a company